bjorne/jku/README.md

 ## Filtering and Transforming Expressions

-Expressions are evaluated as javascript code, with `_` representing the current JSON object.
+Expressions are evaluated as Javascript code, with `_` representing the current JSON object.

 ### Filtering